News and Information

 Sermon Podcast

-- "Lead the Church You've Got" by The Reverend Jacquelyn Foxall October 13, 2025 Knox Oakville
+- “Let Fear Fuel a Fire for Justice” by The Reverend Jacquelyn Foxall December 28, 2025 Knox Oakville

-- "Learning to be Free" by The Reverend Jacquelyn Foxall October 5, 2025 Knox Oakville
+- “When you’re afraid, give me your hand” by The Reverend Jacquelyn Foxall December 22, 2025 Knox Oakville

-- "In the Role of God" by The Reverend Jacquelyn Foxall September 29, 2025 Knox Oakville
+- “In the time of Herod, we long for God to break in” by The Reverend Jacquelyn Foxall November 30, 2025 Knox Oakville

 Stay in Touch